Pump Buying Guide

 Total GPM (gallons per minute) __________gpm

-Add up all the emitters in your system or largest zone multiplied by the flow rate of the emitter.
+Add up all the emitters in your system or largest zone multiplied by the flow rate of each emitter.

-Suction Lift - vertical distance between water level and pump inlet. __________ft
+Suction Lift - the vertical distance between water level and pump inlet. __________ft

 Elevation Change - the vertical distance between the pump inlet and the highest point in your system. __________ft

 Friction Loss (in feet) __________ft